RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 In software engineering, you typically model orthogonal system aspects using different modeling languages or a multi-viewpoint modeling language with various diagram types.

-System aspects are classified into *static (or structural)* and dynamic aspects.
+System aspects are classified into *static* (or *structural)* and dynamic aspects.
 Static aspects describe the main ingredients and their relations, while *dynamic* aspects describe their behavior in terms of actions, events, and interactions.
 Separating static and dynamic aspects is usually a good practice.

-Languages often include extensibility mechanisms that allow designers to define new modeling elements, which is common in GPLs that need specialization for specific domains or problems.
-This can lead to domain-specific languages developed from general-purpose ones.
+Furthermore, languages often include extensibility mechanisms that allow designers to expand coverage by defining new modeling elements.
+This is common in GPLs, which often need specialization for specific domains or problems.
+This can lead to a well-known domain-specific language from general-purpose ones.

-A well-known example is UML, the GPL proposed by OMG within the MDA framework.
-UML is a general-purpose language with various diagrams and extension mechanisms.
-Several extensions have become standard languages, such as SysML and SoaML.
-Therefore, UML can be seen as a *family of languages (or language suite)* in three senses: as a whole with enough variability to be considered a group of languages, paired with correlated languages like OCL that improve its expressive power, and accompanied by domain-specific profiles defined around it.
+UML, a general-purpose language proposed by OMG within the MDA framework, comprises various diagrams for system description and extension mechanisms.
+Several extensions have become standard languages like SysML and SoaML.
+Thus, UML can be considered a family of languages in three senses: it allows enough variability to be considered a group of languages, pairs with correlated languages like OCL to enhance its expressive power, and is accompanied by domain-specific profiles.

 ---